Endangered Instruments Program

 EIP scholarships, which are need-based, are available.
 Ask us about our scholarship program.

-EIP classes are offered in sessions.
-The Fall and Spring sessions are approximately 10 weeks long, with one class meeting per week.
+EIP runs October to April, and is split into two sessions.
+The Fall and Spring sessions are 10 and 12 weeks long, respectively, with a one hour lesson each week.
 After each session, the musicians are evaluated for orchestra.
 Most students will participate in two sessions before moving into a GSYO ensemble, though individual progress varies.
 Students are expected to start private instruction on their endangered instrument once they have received orchestra placement.
+GSYO can recommend teachers.